-Raising children in Australia is rewarding, challenging, life-enriching – and extremely expensive.
+Raising children in Australia is rewarding, challenging – and extremely expensive.
 A recent study by University of Canberra found that for a typical middle-income family, the cost of raising two children in this country is now $812,000 – almost twice the cost of what it was in 2002.
-The same research also shows that our rates of income growth haven’t kept pace with these spiralling costs.
+The same research also shows that our rates of income growth haven’t kept pace with these rising costs.

-Child care and education represent a huge proportion of this expenditure, but food, transport, medical bills, clothing, recreational activities and other day-to-day requirements are part of the total too.
-Some expenses are less obvious, but quite significant: if you must upgrade to a house with an extra bedroom (or two, or four) to accommodate your children, it may cost you an extra six figure sum to do so.
-With all this in mind, it’s more important than ever to financially plan for your child’s future.
+Child care and education represent a huge proportion of this expenditure.
+But food, transport, medical bills, clothing, recreational activities and other day-to-day requirements contribute too.
+Some expenses are less obvious, but quite significant: if you need to upgrade to a house with an extra bedroom (or two, or four), it may cost you an extra six figure sum to do so.
+With all this in mind, it’s more important than ever to start planning for your child’s future.

 Teach children the value of money from an early age